brillout/wildcard-api/docs/readme.template.md

 endpoints.createTodoItem = async function(text) {
   if( !this.user ) {
     // The user is not logged-in.
 We abort.
-    // (This is basically how you define permissions with Wildcard
+    // With Wildcard, you define permissions programmatically
-    // which we talk more about in the "Permissions" section.) return;
+    // which we talk more about in the "Permissions" section. return;
   }